resmio/git-along/README.md

 - When the main feature branch is ready, the pull request is created from that branch to master.

 ## Labels ##

+### Type labels###
+Type labels are the ones that help to define what kind of issue we are dealing with.
+Color is SkyBlue (#87CEEB)
+**Labels**
+- `discussion`: Issues that are not actionable, just a place to discuss.
+- `enhancement`: improving an existing feature.
+- `exploration`: Researching a solution
+- `feature`: new features.
+- `refactor`:  Issues about paying technical debt.

+Also included in this category are the bugs and crash labels.
+Color here is red (#FF0000) to make them more visible.
+- `bug`
+- `crash`

 `Work in Progress`: used for pull requests that are still not ready to be merged but are created because you need help or in-between review.